mohamedyanis/mohamedyanis/README.md

 - Electronics & Arduino Projects Creator.
 - 3D Design With SolidWorks 🔗.
 - Artificial Intelligence 🧠 and Robotics 🤖 Enthusiast.
-- Founder & Lead at Google Developer student clubs.
+- Founder & Lead at Google Developer student club.
 - I made a lot of talks and workshops in events.
 - I am always interesting about learning and develop myself.
 - Enjoy helping other developers by answer their questions.